Task Management optimises service personnel procedures and service logistics at Aalborg University Hospital

 - Flexible and intuitive solution, accessed by staff through smartphones

 - The system suggests the most efficient sequence of tasks

 - Optimised workflow

-- Increased awareness of colleague and task status
+- Increased awareness of colleagues and task status

-- Greater efficiency: less time spent waiting for patients and clinical staff
+- Higher efficiency as less time is spent waiting for patients and clinical staff

 IMPROVED OVERVIEW AND SERVICE LOGISTICS

-Task Management means less waiting time for patients and better service logistics
+Task Management means reduced waiting times for patients and better service logistics

 The former procedure was handled by a coordinator who received all incoming tasks for service personnel over the telephone.
 These were then transferred and verbally allocated to the service personnel.